At a Glance

-Vitamins are necessary for a proper cell metabolism and involved in catalytic functions without serving as building substances themselves.
-There are thirteen known vitamins, all of which have to fulfill certain functions.
+Vitamins are necessary for proper cell metabolism and perform catalytic functions without acting as building substances themselves.
+There are thirteen known vitamins, each of which fulfills certain functions.

 Considering their solubility, vitamins can be subdivided into two groups: fat-soluble vitamins (A, D, E and K) and water-soluble vitamins (B vitamins and C).

-Vitamins are of essential importance for the health because without them our organism would not work.
-A low vitamin level in the body may be the cause of many deficiency symptoms and diseases.
-Vitamins, together with the enzymes, partake in many chemical reactions in the body.
-The vitamin B complex and vitamin C, for instance, play an important role in numerous metabolic processes and also in detoxifying various environmental pollutants.
+Vitamins are essential for good health because without them the human body would simply cease to work.
+Insufficient levels of vitamins in the body can cause symptoms of deficiency, as well as disease.
+Vitamins, along with enzymes, are involved in many chemical reactions in the body.
+Vitamin B complex and vitamin C, for instance, play an important role in numerous metabolic processes and also in the detoxification of various environmental pollutants.

-False nutrition, the influences of the environment and many other factors may be the cause for our being unable to ingest sufficient quantities of vitamins with our daily food.
-Therefore, to supplement our food with vitamin preparations is not only to be recommended but sometimes also simply a necessity.
+False nutrition, environmental influences and many other factors can result in an inability to obtain sufficient amounts of vitamins from the daily diet.
+Therefore, supplementing with a vitamin formula may not only be recommended but also simply a necessity.

-Especially the elderly frequently suffer from vitamin deficiency since the body is no longer able to absorb the vitamins contained in food due to a reduced function of the various organs.
+The elderly frequently suffer from vitamin deficiencies because, with advanced age, the body is no longer able to absorb the vitamins contained in food due to the reduced functioning of various organs.

 Vitamin B1 (thiamine) is responsible for energy production in the brain.
-Being an enzyme building substance, vitamin B1 regulates the carbohydrate metabolism and has pain relieving and detoxifying effects on the nervous system.
-A vitamin B1 deficiency causes the brain functions to decrease and may lead to mental changes (depression, forgetfulness, confusion).
-Thiamine also influences the important neurotransmitter acetylcholine, which is responsible for the memory function.
+A building block of enzymes, vitamin B1 regulates carbohydrate metabolism and has a pain-soothing and detoxifying effect on the nervous system.
+A vitamin B1 deficiency causes brain function to decrease and may lead to mental changes such as mood disorders, forgetfulness and confusion.
+Thiamine also influences the important neurotransmitter acetylcholine, which is responsible for healthy memory.

-One of the tasks of vitamin B2 (riboflavin) is the renewal of glutathione, one of the most important protective substances for the cells against free radicals.
+One of the tasks of vitamin B2 (riboflavin) is the renewal of glutathione, one of the cells’ most important protective substances against free radicals.

-Apart from the production of energy, vitamin B3 (niacin), together with other substances, is responsible for the regulation of the blood sugar level, for the anti-oxidative protection as well as for the various different detoxification functions in the body.
-Niacin also helps to lower the cholesterol level.
+Apart from the production of energy, vitamin B3 (niacin), along with other substances, is responsible for helping to maintain blood sugar levels within normal ranges, protecting against free radicals and for various detoxification functions in the body.
+Niacin also helps to maintain healthy cholesterol levels within normal ranges.

-Vitamin B5 (pantothenic acid) is involved in the energy production from fat and carbohydrates.
-Furthermore, it is also necessary for the production of certain hormones as well as for the formation of red blood cells.
+Vitamin B5 (pantothenic acid) is involved in the production of energy from fat and carbohydrates.
+It is also necessary for the production of certain hormones and the formation of red blood cells.

-Vitamin B6 (pyridoxine) plays an important role in cell division and renewal and therefore is of great importance especially during pregnancy.
-It is also involved in the production of amino acids as well as of all important neurotransmitters for the brain, as for instance serotonin, dopamine and noradrenalin.
-A vitamin B6 deficiency may therefore lead to a number of severe diseases, e. g. depressions.
+Vitamin B6 (pyridoxine) plays an important role in cell division and renewal and, therefore, is especially important during pregnancy.
+It is also involved in the production of amino acids and important brain neurotransmitters like serotonin, dopamine and noradrenaline.
+Therefore, vitamin B6 deficiency may lead to a variety of severe conditions, including mood disorders.

-Vitamin B12 (cyanocobalamin) is an essential factor for normal growth, an undisturbed haematopoiesis and the maturing of epithelial cells.
-It is an essential factor for the energy production of the body and supports the immune functions.
-A vitamin B12 deficiency is one of the main causes for age-related diseases of the brain as e. g.
-Alzheimer’s disease.
+Vitamin B12 (cyanocobalamin) is an essential factor for normal growth, undisturbed hematopoiesis (formation of the cellular components of the blood) and the maturing of epithelial cells.
+It is an essential factor for energy production and supports healthy immune function.
+Vitamin B12 deficiency is one of the main causes of age-related diseases of the brain.

 Biotin is involved in the processing of fat and amino acids from our food.
-Sufficient quantities of biotin provide healthy nails and hair.
+Sufficient levels of biotin result in healthy nails and hair.

-Folic acid (vitamin B11) is necessary for DNA synthesis and therefore for the development of cells.
-Folic acid has a positive effect on all fast-dividing tissues and supports their regeneration.
-Therefore, a deficiency in folic acid first of all affects quickly growing tissue and consequently has a critical effect during pregnancy.
-In this connection, certain embryonic malformations (neural tube defects and spina bifida) could be associated with this maternal deficiency in vitamins.
-It is therefore recommended to additionally take folic acid particularly during pregnancy.
-Furthermore, various studies have recently indicated that a deficiency in folic acid may be a contributing factor in causing numerous diseases e. g. atherosclerosis.
+Folic acid (vitamin B11) is necessary for DNA synthesis, and therefore for the development of cells.
+Folic acid has a positive effect on all rapidly dividing tissues and supports their regeneration.
+Therefore, a deficiency in folic acid primarily affects fast-growing tissue; consequently, it is critical to get enough folic acid during pregnancy.
+Along these lines, certain embryonic malformations (neural tube defects and spina bifida) can be associated with a maternal deficiency in folic acid.
+Therefore, supplementing with folic acid is recommended, particularly during pregnancy.
+Various studies have recently indicated that a deficiency in folic acid may also contribute to the development of numerous diseases, for example, atherosclerosis.

-Vitamin C is capable of trapping free radicals in the body and to render them innocuous.
-Vitamin C thus increases the defenses of the body.
-It moreover enhances the buildup and new formation of collagen, an important protein substance in the body, which is necessary for tissue formation.
+Vitamin C is capable of trapping free radicals in the body and rendering them innocuous.
+Thus, vitamin C increases the defenses of the body.
+It also enhances the formation and accumulation of collagen, an important protein in the body that is neces-sary for tissue formation.

-MSM (methyl-sulfonyl-methane) is an important sulfur compound, which plays a role in the synthesis of many proteins (muscles, skin and hair).
+MSM (methyl-sulfonyl-methane) is an important sulfur compound that plays a role in the synthesis of many proteins, including those found in the muscles, skin and hair.

 in pharmaceutical grade.

-In normal cases as nutritional supplement and to prevent deficiencies take 1 capsule 2 times a day with plenty of fluid.
+In normal cases, as a nutritional supplement and to prevent deficiencies, take 1 capsule 2 times a day with plenty of fluid.